Eugieno/Console-Finances/README.md

 Variables max, min, maxmonth and minmonth were initialised as the first (corresponding) elements within the array; then, for loop was used to search the array and update these variables based on the given conditions in Line 129 and 134.

-The required outputs of the analysis is summarised in the print codes below;
+The required outputs of the analysis is summarised by the print codes below;

 ![Outputs of the analysis](./assets/images/display.JPG)

+## Outcome
 #### The console outputs:
 ![Console outputs](./assets/images/Console%20print.JPG)